 BBII is responsible for the Final Design (FD) of the electrification and related facilities under the terms of its D-B contract with the JPB.
 PGH Wong Engineering, Inc., is the Engineer of Record (EOR) for the electrification work.
 Alstom is the EOR for the signals work including Two Speed Check Grade Crossing Approach Warning System (2SC).
-All OCS and TPS design work is complete.
+All primary OCS, TPS, and Signals design work is complete.
 The following issues remain active at this time: